DustinTheGreat/Boxcar/README.md

-# Boxcar This is a website I made for the communutiy bookstore.
+This is a website I made for the communutiy bookstore.
 Its primarly just a static website connected the a PHP email script